kbase/kb_sdk/doc/kb_sdk_complete_module_info.md

 - publications
 - screenshots

-*name:* and *icon:* are explained above.
-You must also add a "tooltip:" as a secondary short description, as well as a *description:* for a more detailed description.
-If you are wrapping an existing tool, please add links to the open-source repo for that tool in both the *description:* field and the *publications:* field.
+**name:** and **icon:** are explained above.
+You must also add a **tooltip:** as a secondary short description, as well as a **description:** for a more detailed description.
+If you are wrapping an existing tool, please add links to the open-source repo for that tool in both the **description:** field and the **publications:** field.
 If there is a home page for the tool, please also add a link to that.

 Relevant publications, especially if you are wrapping an existing tool, are added with subfields.
-Each publication should start with a "-" on a blank line, followed by the fields *pmid:* for PubMed ID, *display-text:* for the publication (please include DOI), and a *link:* to the publication.
-Additional entries for tool home pages and open source repos should also be included as *link:* fields.
+Each publication should start with a "-" on a blank line, followed by the fields **pmid:** for PubMed ID, **display-text:** for the publication (please include the DOI), and a **link:** to the publication.
+Additional entries for tool home pages and open source repos should also be included as **link:** fields.

 An example: